-A bill to license behavioral analysts who provide treatment to children with autism cleared Tuesday its first step in the state House.
+Legislation that would license behavioral analysts who provide treatment to children with autism are at the final step before reaching the state House and Senate floors.

 The bills have powerful primary sponsors in House majority leader John Bell IV, R-Johnston, and Senate Majority Whip Jim Perry, R-Lenoir.
 Rep. Donny Lambeth, R-Forsyth, is a co-primary sponsor of HB91.